jandrewgordon/composition_quiz/polymorphism_composition_quiz.md

 # Polymorphism

 1. What does the ___word___ 'polymorphism' mean?

+   Having many forms, or being able to change forms.

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.

+   When applied to OO design, polymorphism describes the ability of class to be treated as many different types or classes at the same time.
+For example, an object    "car" could also be an "ownedCar" object in an Array List called "ownedCars".

 3. What can we use to implement polymorphism in Java?